new5558/trading-behavioral-biases-detector-thai/README.md

 - Explain output of the model using [Shap](https://github.com/slundberg/shap)
 - Publish model to huggerface.
 - Deploy as web app using [Streamlit](https://streamlit.io) with the help of Docker compose and Google cloud run.
+- Connect with Google speech to text API

+## Project plan
+- Start after my internship ends (August).
+- Will evaluate the possibility of extends this as a senior project.